basnijholt/fileup/README.md

 # fileup
 Easily upload and share files using your command-line interface.
+You can specify a time limit after which the file it removed.

 ## Installation